 Amy said in her post that after we left Tim’s that night that we didn’t hear from Duffie again.
 That’s actually not quite true.
 From there, Duffie and I traded several emails (her unpredictable schedule made that the best way to keep in touch), and I even met her and a student volunteer from the hospital for dinner one night (Amy knows all this).
 I was incredibly excited about having a second chance to get to know Duffie (especially since I really felt like I had missed an opportunity the first time).
 It was wonderful just how well she and I “clicked” as we basically reviewed that front porch conversation topic from so many years ago.
 Catching up with old friends is always fun, but there was a like-mindedness here that was quite unusual.
 Duffie herself put it best in one of her emails: “No doubt, we were cut from the same cloth.”

-Over the last few weeks of the year, we traded several really great emails.
+Over the last few weeks of 2003, we traded several really great emails.
 The last was one she sent to me on December 28.
 Her last sentence in that email was, “Anyway, maybe things will calm down after New Year’s and we can get together again.”
 I didn’t send another email to her account until May 24.
 For those playing the home game, that’s almost 3 months after she died.